Trimethoprim Antibiotic UK: Complete Guide for Women with Cystitis and UTIs

 - Porphyria or blood disorders

-- Pregnancy or breastfeeding status (first trimester — avoid; second/third — discuss)
+- Pregnancy or breastfeeding (first trimester — avoid; second/third — discuss)

 Common Questions Answered

 Yes — unlike metronidazole, trimethoprim does not cause a dangerous reaction with alcohol.
 Drinking in moderation is acceptable.
-However, excessive alcohol can weaken your immune system and potentially slow recovery.
-Moderate consumption is advisable.
+However, excessive alcohol can weaken your immune system and potentially slow recovery from any infection.
+Moderate consumption is advisable during the course.

 Take the missed dose as soon as you remember — unless your next dose is imminent.
 In that case, skip the missed dose and continue your regular schedule.
 Never take a double dose to compensate for a missed one.
-Setting a daily phone alarm helps maintain consistency.
+Setting a daily phone alarm at the same time each day helps maintain consistency.

 Trimethoprim should generally be avoided in the first trimester as it interferes with folate metabolism, which is critical for foetal development.
 It may be used in the second and third trimesters when clinically necessary.
-Discuss your circumstances with your prescriber.
+Pregnant women with UTI symptoms should always contact their GP or midwife for in-person assessment.

 Getting Trimethoprim from Access Doctor

 Access Doctor provides a convenient alternative to GP appointments for qualifying UTI treatment.
 Complete a GPhC-regulated online consultation — our qualified prescribers will assess whether trimethoprim is appropriate for your specific needs.
-Once approved, trimethoprim is delivered directly to you in discreet packaging.
-We offer a range of delivery options through Royal Mail to suit your convenience.
+Once approved, trimethoprim is delivered directly to you in discreet packaging with next-day delivery available.
+For information on how the online prescribing process works, see: UTI Antibiotics Online UK for Women.

 💊 NICE First-Line Antibiotic